A wiry, low spreading to erect, straggly and open-branched shrub, up to 0.5 m high.

-Leaves are in opposite pairs (rarely in 3-leaf whorls) and stems often square (maybe not always), green, slightly hairy, with an ovate to elliptic or triangular shape, to 12 mm long and to 6 mm wide, and may have one lobe on each side, rarely two.
+Prostanthera have simple, opposite and usually odorous leaves (a typical Lamiaceae feature).
+In this species.
+In this species, leaves are mid to dark green, slightly hairy, with an ovate to elliptic or triangular shape, to 12 mm long and to 6 mm wide, and may have one lobe on each side, rarely two.
 The mid-rib/vein is prominent on the underside of the leaf.

 In this species, flowers are purple to mauve, 7 to 10 mm long and appear close to the stem, just above the leaf, in leaf axils.
 Petals are fused into a tube for most of their base, fanning out to lobed petals, with short anthers and a scattering of hairs.
 Main flowering time is spring.

 Fruits – 4 tiny nutlets (mericarps) produced at the base of the calyx and are slightly oval and cylindrical, approximately 1 mm long and to 0.7 mm in diameter.

 A plant not readily available in cultivation due to its threatened status.
 It may become more readily available in the future from bushcare nurseries.

 Would grow well on a sandy-loam to clay-loam soil in dappled shade.
 Provide good drainage.
 Plants tends to be ground-hugging, so allow some room to spread.

 A Prostanthera in full bloom is a magnificent sight and there are so many colours to choose from for your garden.
 These plants are found in all states in varied soil conditions and climate and thus while it may be a challenge to grow some species many are easy in a garden situation.

 • Good drainage is essential.
 Raised beds ensure this

 • Water new plants until established, weekly or as required.